CSCfi/csc-user-guide/docs/apps/nwchem.md

 ```

 !!! note
     Particularly some of the more advanced electron correlation calculations  can be very disk I/O intensive.
-Such jobs benefit from using the fast local storage on Puhti.
+Such jobs benefit from using the fast local storage on Puhti-rhel7.
 Using local disk for such jobs will also reduce the load on the Lustre parallel file system.

-### Batch script example for Puhti using local disk
+### Batch script example for Puhti-rhel7 using local disk

 ```bash
 #!/bin/bash